We inherit many traits from family members – but it’s our shared medical history that’s most interesting to life insurance companies.

 The attitude towards certain medical histories varies between insurance providers.
 Each is likely to have a list of conditions they’re most concerned about.

-Their response to you highlighting them on an application might also differ.
-For example, they may ask for more information via the medical history held by your GP.
+Depending on the insurer and the specific condition, they may ask for more information via the medical history held by your GP.

 This could result in your application being turned down.
 If this happens, don’t despair.
 You might just need to broaden your search and find an insurer that will accept you.